3bit-techs/vvpctl/README.md

                         Used in conjunction with health-check, the length of time in seconds to wait before checking the deployment for a Failing Status
+  --timeout TIMEOUT     The length of time in seconds to wait before giving up
+                        on waiting for a deployment to transition to its desired state
   -o OUTPUT, --output OUTPUT
-                        Must be used in conjunction with apply or create, output the installed deployment to disk --timeout TIMEOUT     The length of time in seconds to wait before giving up on waiting
+                        Must be used in conjunction with apply, output the actual installed deployment file to disk --log-level LOG_LEVEL
-  --dry-run             Only simulate actions without submit the request --log-level LOG_LEVEL
+                        The log level (verbosity), from logging library --dry-run             Only simulate actions without submit the request
-                        The log level (verbosity), from logging library --purge               Used in conjunction with upload, purge old artifacts from artifact storage --keep-artifacts KEEP_ARTIFACTS
-                        Used in conjunction with purge, specify how many artifacts to keep (from oldest to newest)
 ```